camunda/camunda-docs-manual/content/reference/spin/xml/02-manipulating-xml.md

 ## Replace Elements

-To replace an element or a child element the methods `replace` and `replaceChild` are used.
+To replace an element or a child element, the methods `replace` and `replaceChild` are used.

 ```java
 import static org.camunda.spin.Spin.XML;